smastrom/vue-use-active-scroll/README.md

 The [Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) is a great API.
 But it may not be the one-size-fits-all solution to highlight menu/sidebar links.

-You may noticed that last targets, never intersect if entirely visible in the viewport.
+You may noticed that last targets, may never intersect if entirely visible in the viewport.
 Clicking on their links highlights other links or does nothing.
 In addition to that, the URL hash may not reflect the active link.

 But also, it's tricky to customize behavior according to different scroll interactions.